cowang/EMU-COSC146/README.md

         it is not related to my major.
 Categorical fields would be Country/Region, and perhaps Province/State.
         There are several numerical fields.
 Graphing the growth of cases over time for a selected state like Michigan would be possible, but the date field looks different than what we have studied.
 I may need some help there.

+  - Hunter Vayda-Ramirez: I would like to use
+    - <https://github.com/awesomedata/awesome-public-datasets> by downloading the titantic.csv.zip file.
+      - I thought this dataset was very cool!
+It is categorical and numerical data.
+The data appears to be information from the Titantic about its passengers.
+If it's true, it's pretty darn cool!
+This also not only relates to my statistics because of it being a dataset.
+But, it relates to my professional writing major.
+This is a great example of a multimodal design.
+It used a form of media to convey information to an audience!
+    - <https://github.com/GeostatsGuy/GeoDataSets/blob/master/dataset_101b.csv> by clicking on the raw button and click Control-A to select text.
+Paste into a text editor.
+(Thank you George!)
+      - I would like to try to do the GeostatsGuy dataset, but need help trying to make sure I am able to get the information correctly.
+Since, I didn't see a file I could download.
+I am sure I could figure it out, but just want to have clarificaiton.
+There are other datasets available for these studies and would find them equally as fun.
+This dataset has numerical fields and it appears to be earthquake data?
+It was intended for a geostats class.
+So that would be my guess!
+It relates to my major because I am a Stats major.
+Plus it looks fun!

    - **Cody Sharp**
      - Yu-Gi-Oh!
 Trading Cards Dataset
         - https://www.kaggle.com/tathor/yugioh-trading-cards-dataset/data